List of ancient great powers: Seleucid Empire

 The Seleucid Empire was a Hellenistic empire, and the eastern remnant of the former Achaemenid Persian Empire following its breakup after Alexander the Great's invasion.
 The Seleucid Empire was centered in the near East.
 It was a center of Hellenistic culture which maintained the Greek customs and Greek-speaking Macedonian elite.

 Seleucid expansion into Greece was abruptly halted after decisive defeats at the hands of the Roman army.
-Much of the eastern part of the empire was conquered by the Parthians under Mithridates I of Parthia in the mid-2nd century BC, yet the Seleucid kings continued to rule a rump state from Syria until the invasion by Armenian king Tigranes the Greatand their ultimate overthrow by the Roman general Pompey.
+Much of the eastern part of the empire was conquered by the Parthians under Mithridates I of Parthia in the mid-2nd century BC, yet the Seleucid kings continued to rule a rump state from Syria until the invasion by Armenian king Tigranes the Great and their ultimate overthrow by the Roman general Pompey.